Formal deformations of the algebra of Jacobi forms and Rankin-Cohen brackets: A second family of Rankin-Cohen deformations on weak Jacobi forms

+a necessary condition is \(v=12u+1\).
+We use the general method of Theorem~\ref{extrestrict} to prove that this condition is sufficient.

-Convinced by extensive computations with \texttt{pari-gp}~\cite{PARI2}, we make the following conjecture. \begin{conjecture} For any complex number \(u\), the sequence \(\left(\Crochet{\cdot,\cdot}^{u,12u+1}_n\right)_{n\in\N}\) defines by restriction a formal deformation of the algebra \(\fwJ\) of weak Jacobi forms. \end{conjecture}
+\begin{theorem} For any complex number \(u\), the sequence \(\left(\CCrochet{\cdot,\cdot}^{u,12u+1}_n\right)_{n\geq 0}\) defines by restriction a deformation of the algebra \(\wJ\) of weak Jacobi forms, whose restriction to the subalgebra \(\Mod\) of modular forms is the sequence of classical Rankin-Cohen brackets. \end{theorem}